 Another method of fat reduction that is highly popular is that of CoolSculpting®.
 CoolSculpting is an innovative body contouring device that uses “fat freezing” techniques (Cryolipolysis) to eliminate excess fat on the body.
 Though CoolSculpting is not a weight loss technology, it can be an ideal tool for those who have lingering pockets of fat in the abdomen, along the arms, or under the chin, even though they maintain a healthy lifestyle.
 CoolSculpting is able to “freeze” fat cells at a higher temperature than other cells in the body, and then these frozen cells are able to be metabolized naturally in the body.
 Over the course of several weeks, these fat cells will be permanently eliminated from the body.
 CoolSculpting is safe to use on a variety of areas on the body, including the legs, arms, stomach, lower back, upper back, bra area, and under the chin.
 The procedure requires no anesthesia, recovery or downtime, and the results are entirely permanent, provided patients don’t experience excessive weight fluctuation post-treatment.

 While clinical trials have shown that hyaluronidase injections are safe and effective for reversing the effects of HA dermal fillers, current literature widely diverges in terms of recommended hyaluronidase doses.
 For this reason, it is recommended to rely on expert opinion and to use moderation in the application of hyaluronidase.
 Conservative injections of this enzymatic treatment are recommended at this time.
 Dr. Michele Green in NYC tailors hyaluronidase injections treatments based on her expertise and extensive knowledge of hyaluronic acid fillers.
-For each patient that she treats with this injectable, she offers and encourages a follow-up appointment with patients, scheduled approximately two weeks after an initial hyaluronidase treatment with her, to determine as to whether a second (or third) hyaluronidase injection procedure is needed to get the best results.
+For each patient that she treats with this injectable, she offers and encourages a follow-up appointment, scheduled approximately two weeks after an initial hyaluronidase treatment with her, to determine whether a second (or third) hyaluronidase injection procedure is needed to get the best results.

 How long does Hyaluronidase take to work?